 The Rouget Waterfall in Sixt-Fer-à-Cheval: The Queen of the Alps

 Located in the heart of the Giffre Valley in Haute-Savoie, the Cascade du Rouget is much more than a simple waterfall: it is a natural monument.
-Rightly nicknamed the “Queen of the Alps”, it offers a striking display of power and wild beauty.
+Rightly nicknamed the “Queen of the Alps”, it offers a striking spectacle of power and wild beauty.
 Whether you are passing through for an hour or hiking for the day, here is everything you need to know about this iconic site.

 Waterfall of the Cascade du Rouget in Haute-Savoie